jackieroger/Project1/README.md

 #### \_\_init\_\_()
 - This is called automatically when a new class object is created
-- Takes in match/mismatch score matrix type (string), gap opening penalty (int), and gap extension penalty (int)
+- Takes in match/mismatch score matrix type (string), gap opening penalty (negative int), and gap extension penalty (negative int)
 - Returns class object (either SmithWaterman or NeedlemanWunsch)

 #### load_scoring_matrix()